Five alumni honored with 2018 Alumni Awards

 The Culture for Service Awards were initiated in 1989 and are given annually to honor Goshen College graduates who have made lifelong commitments to service.
 Recipients distinguish themselves through commendable accounts of service and achievements at home or in their churches, colleges, communities and the larger world.

-For the 13th year, the Goshen College Maple Leafs Athletic Club presented the Dr. Ruth Gunden and the Dr. Roman Gingerich Champion of Character Awards.
+For the 13th year, the Goshen College Maple Leaf Athletic Club presented the Dr. Ruth Gunden and the Dr. Roman Gingerich Champion of Character Awards.
 The two awards, created in 2005, are presented to a male and female alumni athlete who exemplify the college’s core values in their lives, work and community service.
 Gunden and Gingerich were pioneers in Goshen College’s athletic history.

 David Reimer ’84